 Leg pain often worsens when you’re lying down or with activity, and it can cause problems with your sleep.

 Peripheral arterial disease can also result in erectile dysfunction in men.

 The most effective treatment for peripheral arterial disease and other vascular diseases is an endovascular treatment.

-Dr. Becker inserts a catheter, a long, thin tube, through a small incision in your groin.
-Dr. Becker guides the catheter through your blood vessel to the blocked area.
+Our physicians inserts a catheter, a long, thin tube, through a small incision in your groin.
+Our physicians guides the catheter through your blood vessel to the blocked area.
 He places a stent into the artery to keep it open and encourage blood flow.
-Dr. Becker may also use a balloon angioplasty to push plaque against the vessel wall and keep blood flowing.
+Our physicians may also use a balloon angioplasty to push plaque against the vessel wall and keep blood flowing.

 This type of minimally invasive surgery ensures you have a faster recovery time, and it’s a good alternative for anyone who isn’t able to have open surgery.

-If you’re not a candidate for endovascular treatment, Dr. Becker may recommend a bypass, a procedure where he reroutes blood flow to healthier vessels.
+If you’re not a candidate for endovascular treatment, our physicians may recommend a bypass, a procedure where he reroutes blood flow to healthier vessels.
 This procedure requires general anesthesia but offers long-term benefits for improved circulation.

 To learn more about treating vascular disease, schedule an appointment online or by phone.